 And all this for less than the price of a meal out, and certainly less expensive (in time and stress as well as money) than more invasive treatments should medical conditions be allowed to progress.

-The Thyroid test (there are basic and advanced versions) checks for all the various chemicals and hormones related to thyroid function (more than the energy test checks), which is a big player in metabolism.
+Plus the Thyroid test (there are basic and advanced versions) checks for all the various chemicals and hormones related to thyroid function (more than the energy test checks), which is a big player in metabolism.

 I’ve had my vitamin and thyroid levels tested before and generally have really good energy levels, but liver and kidneys are something that I thought could be interesting since they’re involved in water and salt levels and I’m always thirsty, and I don’t think I’ve ever had my cholesterol checked.
+The exact test I took is no longer available but you can see what you get tested with each of the core tests on the website.

 I eat a fairly high protein diet with lots of meat and eggs, so since some people are still insisting saturated fat causes high cholesterol levels this should give some indication, at least in my body.